a community textiles space........

 WHAT IS DAILY THREAD?

 Daily Thread is gathering momentum.
-Ok, so it's not quite daily yet as our name suggests, but that's what we are aiming for, and we are equipped with traditional looms, a spinning wheel, sewing machine, fabric, books, equipment, and a friendly space (with sofas, and often cake) where you can meet other makers.
+Ok, so it's not quite daily yet as our name suggests, but that's what we are aiming for, and we are equipped with traditional looms, a spinning wheel, sewing machines, fabric, books, and a friendly space (with sofas, and often cake) where you can meet other makers.

 For experienced textilers, beginners and everyone in between.